ejones18/gig_scaper/README.md

 A python script that scrapes concert data from both https://www.alttickets.com/ and https://www.seetickets.com/ for any artist(s)

 ## What is this repository for? ##
 Finding concerts for the artists you love across multiple sites.
+Saves results as a csv file.
 * Developed and tested with Python 3.7, should work for 3.6+.

 ## Setup ##